 Factors Influencing Examination and Evaluation

 Regardless of why a child comes to physical therapy for examination and evaluation, multiple factors must be considered to maximize the effectiveness of the process.
 Often these factors intertwine, resulting in overlapping and sometimes conflicting influences.
 The therapist must thoughtfully consider all applicable factors, then rely on his or her knowledge and clinical judgment to provide a skilled examination that is in the best interest of the child.
-Understanding the following factors will assist the therapist in determining location, time, style, and focus of examination, choosing which team members will be involved, selecting tests and measures to perform, and sequencing the ...
+Understanding the following factors will assist the therapist in determining location, time, style, and focus of examination, choosing which team members will be involved, selecting tests and measures to perform, and ...